scman1/scman1/README.md

 - 🌱 I’m intrested in constantly learning and applying programming languanges and software engineering practices.
 My most recent projects have included learning about spectroscopy data processing (UK Catalysis Hub), semantic image segmentation (ICEDIG),  Reference Model of Open Distributed Processing RM-ODP (ENVRIplus).
 - 💞️ I’m looking to collaborate on computers science research on tools and platforms for e-Science, Data Science and applied AI.
-- 📫 How to reach me a_nieva at hotmail dot com.
+- 📫 You can reach me at: a_nieva at hotmail dot com.

 <!---
 scman1/scman1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.